© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 White Horse Stone, Aylesford is a scheduled monument protected by Historic England under reference 1005181.
 View the official record →

-White Horse Stone is a Neolithic dolmen located near Aylesford in Kent, England.
+White Horse Stone, Aylesford is a Neolithic dolmen or megalithic monument situated in the parish of Aylesford in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005181.

 White Horse Stone, Aylesford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005181.